beeware/beeware-tutorial/docs/en/how-to/contribute.md

 For updates to BeeWare documentation:

-Next, go to [the BeeWare Tutorial page on GitHub](https://github.com/beeware/beeware-tutorial), fork the repository into your own account, and then clone a copy of that repository onto your computer by clicking on "Clone or Download".
+Next, go to [the BeeWare Tutorial page on GitHub](https://github.com/beeware/beeware-tutorial), fork the repository into your own account, and then clone a copy of that repository onto your computer by clicking on "Code".
 If you have the GitHub desktop application installed on your computer, you can select "Open in Desktop"; otherwise, copy the URL provided, and use it to clone using the command line:

 /// tab | macOS